 BU employees typically only use the general benefit enrollment application once a year, while the retirement benefit enrollment application may be used more often.
-Employee benefits are one the more important factors in an employee’s experience with their employer.
+Employee benefits are one of the more important factors in an employee’s experience with their employer.
 Providing a user friendly tool to enroll in benefits is an important contributor to a positive experience.

 Boston University currently utilizes SAP and a legacy application for enrollments in benefits (including health, dental, life insurance, and retirement plans).
 The method by which employees enroll in benefits are outdated, not user friendly, and fail to support current business needs.
 This project should review options for utilizing custom SAP development, new technology, or other platforms for managing enrollments in benefits sponsored by the University.– Nimet Gundogan, Executive Director, HR Benefits